Movement and Cognitive Rehabilitation Science

 Minor

-Students not majoring in Kinesiology and Health Education may pursue an interdisciplinary minor with a Disability Studies track, and/or enroll in selected undergraduate courses that may fulfill degree requirements in a variety of academic degree programs on campus.
+Students not majoring in Kinesiology and Health Education may pursue an interdisciplinary minor and/or enroll in selected undergraduate courses that may fulfill degree requirements in a variety of academic degree programs on campus.

 Undergraduate students interested in pursuing any of these options should consult with a Kinesiology and Health Education academic advisor in the College of Education.